OIPR: Evaluation for Time-series Anomaly Detection Inspired by Operator Interest: Introduction and experimental results of the special scenario dataset

-\textbf{Random detector.} The random detector generates anomalies with a probability of 0.02 at each timestamp over a time-series of 1000 points.
-In \textit{c1}, the ground truth comprises 15 anomaly events, each with a duration of 3 points, representing the case of short anomalies.
-Conversely, \textit{c2} contains a single anomaly event spanning 45 points, illustrating the case of a long anomaly.
-The evaluation outcome of \textit{PA} shows significant overestimation for the random detector on \textit{c2}, with an average f1-score of 0.534 across 100 experiments.
-For the evaluation method of \textit{AM}, the overestimation for the random detector is a predictable systematic overestimation, akin to that seen in the all\_1 detector case.
-Additionally, \textit{OIPR} exhibits a slight overestimation in \textit{c1} due to the dense distribution of the 15 anomalies in the test dataset.
-With the parameter $l_{obs}$ set to 20, there is a resultant partial overlap between the observation phases of the short anomalies.
+\textbf{Random detector.} The random detector generates anomalies with a probability of 0.02 at each timestamp over a 1000-point time-series.
+In \textit{c1}, the ground truth comprises 15 short anomaly events (3 points each).
+Conversely, \textit{c2} contains one long anomaly event (45 points). \textit{PA} shows significant overestimation for the random detector on \textit{c2}, with an average f1-score of 0.4428 across 100 experiments.
+For \textit{AM}, the overestimation for the random detector is predictable and systematic, similar to that seen in the all\_1 detector case.
+Due to the dense distribution of the 15 anomalies, \textit{OIPR}’s f1-score in \textit{c1} is higher than that in \textit{c2}.
+With the parameter setup of $l_{obs} = 20$, the observation phases of 15 short anomalies partially overlap.
 It is recommended to adjust $l_{obs}$ based on the context of the average anomaly length during practical applications, though we did not implement this adjustment to maintain the simplicity of the experiment.

-The aforementioned special scenarios reveal critical boundary conditions that influence the evaluation outcomes.
-In practice, such special scenarios often arise within specific slices of a dataset.
-Operators typically lack the time to assess the detailed performance for each detector across all dataset slices, leading them to rely on general feedback from evaluation methods to select the best detector.
-As a result, the pitfalls of the evaluation method may remain difficult to discern.
-To address this issue, we propose this purpose-designed special scenario dataset, facilitating cost-effective testing of evaluator characteristics.
-This will enable operators to select the most suitable evaluator while gaining insights into its limitations.
-For researchers, a well-defined dataset promotes experimentation with more effective evaluation methods.
+The above special scenarios reveal critical boundary conditions that affect the evaluation outcomes.
+In practice, such special scenarios often occur in specific dataset slices.
+Since operators rarely have time to assess the detailed performance of each detector in all slices, they rely on general feedback from the evaluator to choose the best detector.
+As a result, the evaluator pitfalls can still be difficult to discern.
+To solve this, we propose this purpose-designed dataset that enables low-cost testing of evaluator characteristics.
+It helps operators select the most suitable evaluator while gaining insight into its limitations.
+For researchers, a well-defined dataset promotes experimentation with more effective evaluators.